artemis15/sp/Simple Labs/Lab1.md

 ***•For Container 1:***
 - Left column:<br/>
-   	Place an “HTML” widget with a value of “Welcome” in the HTML.
+   -	Place an “HTML” widget with a value of “Welcome” in the HTML.
-   	Select-all and use the Paragraph dropdown (in the WYSIWYG editor) to select the “Heading 2” value.
-Note: This turns the “Welcome” text into an H2 value (CSS).
+   -	Select-all and use the Paragraph dropdown (in the WYSIWYG editor) to select the “Heading 2” value.
+   -  `Note`: This turns the “Welcome” text into an H2 value (CSS).
 - Right column: Place a “Simple List” widget with options of:<br/>
-   	Table: kb_knowledge
+   -	Table: kb_knowledge
-   	Display Field: Short Description
+   -	Display Field: Short Description

 ***•	For Container 2:***
 - Put “Icon Link” widgets in each column.